spember/gr8conf-2012-workshop/Instructions.md

 ### Testing - [Jasmine][jasmine]

 Jasmine is a BDD testing framework for Javascript.
 The library creates a highly readable DSL for describing your tests, which are referred to as 'specs'.
+We do not explicitly cover writing Jasmine tests in this guide, but we encourage you to look over the tests (referred to as 'specs') located in <strong>webapp/js/test/</strong>.
+You can execute the tests with the endpoint [http://localhost:8080/twitterMonitor/jasmine](http://localhost:8080/twitterMonitor/jasmine), but you should probably wait until completely rebuilding the Javascript components by following the steps in this guide.

 <hr />